britztopher/intuit-cad/README.md

 # intuit-cad
-node package for building a SAML assertion message and making calls to intuit's Customer Account Data (CAD) API.
+node package for building a SAML assertion message and making calls to intuit's Customer Account Data (CAD) API (Now known as the Financial Data API 'FAD').
 Built with promises ([KrisKowal's Q Library](https://github.com/kriskowal/q)) in mind this makes implementing/chaining very easy and straightforward.
 Written in pure javascript this makes extension of library easy and maintainable.

 ##Getting Started